- Ensure a secure connection between the Firestick and TV; a poor connection can cause power issues, leading to random shutdowns.

-To solve the issue, we suggest trying a charger cord replacement , this can solve any faulty wires or adaptor issues.
-You can also try the QFUB USB Power Adaptor replacement , it eliminates the need for a power adaptor and power cord while still giving you the correct amount of juice needed to power your device.
+To solve the issue, we suggest trying a charger cord replacement , this can solve any faulty wires or r issues.
+You can also try the QFUB USB Power Adapter replacement , it eliminates the need for a power adapter and power cord while still giving you the correct amount of juice needed to power your device.

 To piggyback off the last section, if you have a hub or adapters where you connect your devices, perhaps it’s not receiving enough electricity to keep itself on.

-However, it could also mean that all of your additional devices are not compatible with your Fire Stick or your TV.
+However, it could also mean that none of your additional devices are compatible with your Fire Stick or your TV.